lter/LTER-core-metabase/docs/populate.md

 ### Confused what goes where?

+## Confused what goes where?
-Most of the time tables and column names make it pretty clear where different pieces of metadata are supposed to go.
-We have also peppered the database with comments on columns where we think there might be confusion.
+Most of the time tables and column names make it pretty clear where different pieces of metadata is supposed to go.
+We have peppered the database with comments on columns where we think there might be confusion.
 However, for certain pieces it's not so obvious.

 #### Where does this go?